Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Experimental Setup

 \subsection{Evaluation}

-For the CLEF-TAR collections, we rely on abstract-level relevance to ensure a fair comparison with the submitted runs.
-However, for the seed collection where no abstract-level labels were provided, we utilise full-text level relevance signals.
+For the CLEF-TAR Collection, we rely on abstract-level relevance to ensure a fair comparison with the submitted runs.
+However, for the Seed Collection where no abstract-level labels were provided, we utilise full-text level relevance signals.

-\looseness=-1 To demonstrate the effectiveness of document ranking on screening prioritisation, we compute various evaluation metrics as established in the CLEF TAR.
-These metrics include Average Precision (AP), the rank of the last relevant document (Last\_rel), Recall at several percentage cutoffs (1\%, 5\%, 10\%, and 20\%), and Work Saved over Sampling (WSS) at 95\% and 100\%.
-In accordance with the CLEF-TAR tasks, we have used the same metrics for evaluating our work and deployed the tar-2018 evaluation script to evaluate our results~\cite{kanoulas2018clef}.
+To demonstrate the effectiveness of document ranking on screening prioritisation, we compute various evaluation metrics as established in at CLEF TAR.
+These metrics include Average Precision~(AP), the rank of the last relevant document (Last\_rel), Recall at several percentage cutoffs~(1\%, 5\%, 10\%, and~20\%), and Work Saved over Sampling~(WSS) at~95\% and~100\%.
+In accordance with the CLEF TAR tasks, we have used the same metrics for evaluating our work and used the tar-2018 evaluation script to evaluate our results~\cite{kanoulas2018clef}.